dskow/jena-fuseki/README.md

     docker run -e JVM_ARGS=-Xmx2g dskow/jena-fuseki

+## default user

+The fuseki container uses user id 1000 and group id 1000 for the file permissions.
+These can be changed by custom building the image with build arguments.

+	docker build --build-arg user=newfuseki --build-arg uid=1001 --build-arg group=newfuseki --build-arg gid=1001 -t dskow/jena-fuseki .

+Other build args are FUSEKI_VERSION_MAJOR, FUSEKI_VERSION_MINOR, FUSEKI_VERSION_PATCH, and FUSEKI_SHA

 ## Data persistence

 Fuseki's data is stored in the Docker volume `/fuseki` within the container.